scott-guthridge/pylibvna/docs/source/cal-model.rst

 The number of equations in the linear system must be at least that of the number of linear equation error terms plus the number of unknown parameters.
-Note that not all equations produced by standards are linearly independent, thus more standards may be needed than the minimum calculated above.
+Note that not all equations produced by a given choice of standards are linearly independent, thus more standards may be needed than the minimum calculated above.